 President of the European Commission Ursula von der Leyen announced the New European Bauhaus initiative in her 2020 State of the Union address.
 The design stage has now been launched and the website for it is now in operation.
-The name New European Bauhaus denotes an ambitious project that, as von der Leyen described in her address, is intended to support the European Green Deal, which in turn seeks to make Europe the first carbon-neutral continent by 2050.
-The plan is for the European Bauhaus to create a space for interaction in order to design future lifestyles located at the interfaces between art, culture, social integration, science and technology.
+The name of the initiative denotes an ambitious project that, as von der Leyen described in her address, is intended to support the European Green Deal, which in turn seeks to make Europe the first carbon-neutral continent by 2050.
+The plan is to create a space for interaction in order to design future lifestyles located at the interfaces between art, culture, social integration, science and technology.

 Share this page on Social Media: